lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 ### Step 5.
 Create a Policy

-Policies enable you to control th quotas and limits of groups of keys that are part of the policy.
-Policies are integral to using the portal, but can be safelyignored.
+Policies enable you to control the quotas and limits of groups of keys that are part of the policy.
+Policies are integral to using the portal, but can be safely ignored.
 You can always create keys manually and set their quotas on the key themselves.

-Under the Policies menu item, select "New Policy", you can leave all the defaults as is, except:
+Under the Policies menu item, select "New Policy".
+You can leave all the defaults as is, except:

 1. Name the policy "Default"
 2. Select the "HttpBin" API in the access control section and click "Add" so it appears in the list